istmobiome/istmobiome-web/content/authors/laetitia-ge-wilkins/_index.md

 bio: Interested in host-microbe interactions, their evolution, and their role in ecosystem function and stability.

 interests:
-- host-microbe interactions
+- Host-microbe interactions
-- host-microbe evolution
+- Host-microbe evolution
-- host-microbes in ecosystem function & stability
+- Host-microbes in ecosystem function & stability

 education:
   courses: